Methapon2001/RMUTL-Timetable-Management/README.md

 - [x] Remove.
 - [x] Edit.
 - [x] View.
 - [x] Search - Implemented name.
-Search by buiding name will be added in the future.
+Search by building name will be added in the future.
 ### Timetable
 - [ ] Add.
 - [ ] Remove.